jinningwang/new-jinningwang.github.io/_posts/2025-01-16-build-your-site.md

 Finally, register a domain name and configure it to point to your web hosting server.
 This makes your website accessible through a unique web address.

 **One-Stop Solutions.**
 If this process sounds daunting, don't worry!
-There are services that provide one-stop solutions, such as GitHub Pages, GitLab Pages, and Google Sites.
+There are services that provide one-stop solutions, such as GitHub Pages, Cloudflare Pages, and Google Sites.
 For example, GitHub Pages allows you to create and host a website for free, with a domain like username.github.io.
 With many ready-to-use templates, GitHub Pages has become a popular choice for rookie website builders.

 **Commercial Services.**
 Additionally, there are commercial services like Wix and WordPress that offer more advanced features and customization options.
 These platforms provide user-friendly interfaces and a wide range of templates to help you build a professional-looking website with ease.